Musicians who oppose Donald Trump's use of their music: Johnny Marr

+Katy Perry

+On June 25, 2026, in a post on Twitter, Katy Perry condemned the Trump administration for featuring the 2010 anthem "Firework" in a White House TikTok post showing footage of military strikes.
+Perry stated, "I am deeply appalled and angry to see 'Firework' used on the @WhiteHouse TikTok account as a backing track for video footage of military strikes.
+I did not approve this, I was not asked, and I absolutely do not condone it."

 Kenny Loggins

-Kenny Loggins expressed displeasure in October 2025 with the use of his recording of the song “Danger Zone” in a video of an AI-generated animated rendering of Donald Trump in a fighter jet bombing No Kings protesters with what appears to be poop.
+Kenny Loggins expressed displeasure in October 2025 with the use of his recording of the song "Danger Zone" in a video of an AI-generated animated rendering of Donald Trump in a fighter jet bombing No Kings protesters with what appears to be poop.
 He posted a statement noting that the use was unauthorized as no one asked him.

+Kesha

+On March 3, 2026, Kesha posted on Twitter and Instagram in opposition to The Trump Administration using her song "Blow" in a video posted to TikTok showing US fighter jets bombing various locations.
+In her statement she said: "I absolutely do NOT approve of my music being used to promote violence of any kind.
+Love always trumps hate. please love yourself and each other in times like this.
+This show of blatant disregard for human life and quite frankly this attack on all of our nervous systems is the opposite of what I stand for."

 Leonard Cohen

 On August 28, 2020, Leonard Cohen's estate issued a statement criticizing Trump's unauthorized use of Cohen's "Hallelujah" at the Republican National Convention.
 They said they specifically rejected permission for its use, and would have only realistically considered approving Cohen's song "You Want It Darker".

+On June 24, 2026, Cohen's estate objected to the planned use of "Hallelujah" at Trump's Freedom 250 rally on the National Mall.
+"This use is not authorized, and the Estate does not support or approve of this or any similar usage", they posted in a statement, which concluded with Trump’s signature sign-off, “Thank you for your attention to this matter".

 Les Misérables musical

 Les Misérables creators Cameron Mackintosh and Alain Boublil issued an objection to the use of the song "Do You Hear the People Sing?" at a 2016 Trump rally in Miami.
-Despite this, the song was included in Trump's 2022 playlist and performed at the 2025 White House Governors’ Ball.
+Despite this, the song was included in Trump's 2022 playlist and performed at the 2025 White House Governors' Ball.